kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ***

-The mini-bus drops us 30 minutes away from *Yunomine* and we walk uphill.
-It hot and humid.
-No, it's actually excruciatingly hot, and the lack of shades on the road we're walking makes us stop a few times to cool down our body.
-Despite the short walk, my back hurts.
+We are the only passengers in the mini-bus.
+We are dropped 30 minutes away from *Yunomine*.
+We walk uphill on a hot and humid asphalt.
+The lack of shades on the road makes us stop a few times to cool down our body.
 Who said this was going to be a rest day?

+A relatively short walk, but my back already hurts.
+This background discomfort has been a recurring theme since the beginning of the journey.
+Back in the US, while in San Jose two weeks ago, I turned to AI to help me diagnose the symptom. *"Alex, what you’re describing (tired, achy mid-back muscles next to the spine, not sharp or injury pain) sounds like muscular fatigue from postural stabilizers, the muscles that keep your torso upright"*.
+The knowledge that it's likely fatigue has given me confidence to continue the walk everyday, with the proper, systematic resting cadence.
+Still, it seems to get a little bit worse every single day.

-We find an empty village when we arrive.
-Not a single soul, such a good surprise.
+We arrive to the small village and find empty streets.
+Not a single soul, what a great surprise.
 We wander around without our backpacks and buy tickets to *Tsuboyu*.

-I'm mildly reluctant to dip into almost-boiling water, given how hot it is, but finishing with cold water leaves a lasting freshness.
-Our skin stays cold for a good hour or two afterwards.
-A small, soaked towel wrapped strategically around my neck makes me feel like a capybara ease.
+I'm mildly reluctant to dip into boiling-looking water, given how hot it is.
+It's 90F (32C), and the Tsuboyu hut lets steam escape through its wall gaps, like a toaster made of wood.
+It's a mild sauna inside and the water is freaking hot.
+When it's about time to leave, I finish with cold water, which leaves a lasting freshness.
+Our skin stays cold for a good hour or two afterwards during lunch.
+A small, soaked towel wrapped strategically around my neck makes me feel like a capybara at ease.

-[TODO]
-We boiled eggs.
-Had lunch.

-And sat down at a bustop bench.

-A wooden bench.
+After lunch and the traditional *Onsen Tamago*, in which you hard boil eggs by dipping them in an open hot spring for 11 minutes, we find our selves a wooden bench to sit down and rest.

 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day3/L1010339.jpeg" />